|Nutritional Guidelines (per serving)|

 You may think that commercial granola bars make a great, quick snack.
 But, have you ever looked closely at the nutrition label of some popular brands?
-Often they are loaded with sugars, chocolate and not much in the way of fiber and other nutrients.
+Often they are loaded with sugars and chocolate and not much in the way of fiber and other nutrients.

 Making your bars and skipping the processed stuff is a far better option.
 This recipe for homemade low-calorie granola bars is a terrific alternative.
 The ingredients are wholesome, healthy, and better yet, will leave you feeling full.
 Plus, making your own granola bars lets you be in control of what goes into them.
 If you don't care for raisins, try adding diced dried apricots or cherries.
 If you have walnuts laying around but not almonds, go ahead and switch them out.
 Or if you like cinnamon, try adding a teaspoon to the recipe.
 The possibilities are endless.

 To begin, preheat your oven to 325 F.